FeatureBaseDB/www/content/blog/processing-genomes.md

 Sequenced genomes are the main entity in the index, but we can do more than that!
 For example, base pairs on chromosome 1 are all stored in the first billion or so columns (chromosome 1 is about 250M base pairs long).
 We can store a special "mask" bitmap that is all ones for those columns, and zero elsewhere.
 Do this for each of the 25 chromosomes (1-22, X, Y, and mitochondrial), and you gain the ability to select only base pairs on a given chromosome.
 Similarly, any gene that lives in a known region on a chromosome can be given a mask bitmap.

 Masks are even more useful if you go slightly deeper into the biology.
-While we're thinking now of DNA as one long string of data, in reality it is all folded up and twisted in different ways within different types of cells.
-This folding means that only certain parts of the DNA are available for transcription in certain cells.
-With masks, we can represent which parts of the genome are available for transcription in different cells!
+While we're thinking now of DNA as one long string of data, in reality DNA is tightly wrapped and compacted around nucleosomes.
+The specifics of this compacting allows for each cell type to have different characteristics, with the same DNA blueprint.
+With "cell type masks", we can represent which parts of the genome are available for transcription in different cells!

 ![Genome model details](/img/blog/processing-genomes/genome-model-details.png)
 *More genome bitmap tricks*